Anomalisa: Plot

-In 2005, middle-aged English-born lonely customer service expert and motivational speaker Michael Stone travels to Cincinnati, Ohio to promote his latest book at a convention in a hotel.
+In 2005, middle-aged English-born lonely customer service expert and motivational speaker Michael Stone travels to Cincinnati, Ohio to promote his latest book at a convention at the Fregoli Hotel.
 He feels distant from everyone around him, whom he perceives as having an identical face and voice, including his wife and son.

-Michael practices his talk in his room in the fictional Fregoli Hotel, but is haunted by the memory of an angry letter from an old flame, Bella, whom he abruptly left years ago without an explanation.
-He arranges to meet her in the hotel bar; still upset, she is outraged by his invitation to his room and storms out.
+Michael practices his speech in his room but is haunted by the memory of an angry letter from a former lover, Bella, whom he abruptly left years ago without an explanation.
+He arranges to meet her in the hotel bar, but she is still upset and outraged by his invitation to his room, eventually storming out.
 Going for a walk, Michael mistakes an adult toy store for a children's toy store.
-Wanting to buy his son a present, he goes in and discovers his mistake, but is fascinated by a Japanese animatronic doll behind the counter.
+Wanting to buy his son a present, he goes in and realizes his mistake, but is fascinated by a Japanese animatronic doll behind the counter.

-After taking a shower, Michael hears a unique female voice.
-He rushes from his room to find its owner: Lisa, an insecure young woman attending the convention with her friend Emily.
+While taking a shower, Michael hears a unique female voice and rushes from his room to find her.
+He meets Lisa, an insecure young woman attending the convention with her friend and co-worker Emily.
 Enraptured by her unique appearance and voice, he invites both women for drinks at the bar.
-Afterward, to Lisa's surprise, Michael invites her to his room.
-Captivated, he encourages her to sing (she chooses Cyndi Lauper's "Girls Just Want to Have Fun") and tell him about her life.
-After she calls herself an "anomaly", he nicknames her Anomalisa.
-They become intimate and have sex.
+Later, to Lisa's surprise, Michael invites her to his room.
+Still captivated, he encourages her to sing and tell him about her life.
+She sings Cyndi Lauper's "Girls Just Want to Have Fun" and after she calls herself an "anomaly", he nicknames her Anomalisa.
+The two become intimate and eventually have sex.

-Michael has a nightmare in which the lower half of his face falls off and the identical people of the world pursue him, claiming that they love him and insisting that he and Lisa cannot be together.
-The dream inspires Michael to propose that he and Lisa start a new life together.
+Michael has a nightmare in which the lower half of his face falls off and the identical people of the world pursue him, claiming they love him and insisting he and Lisa cannot be together.
+The dream inspires Michael to propose he and Lisa start a new life together.
 She agrees, but her eating habits during breakfast annoy him, and her voice and face begin to transform into those of everyone else.
-During his convention talk, Michael suffers a breakdown, saying that he has no one to talk to and ranting about the American government, alienating the audience.
+During his convention speech, Michael suffers a breakdown, claiming he has no one to talk to and ranting about the American government, alienating the audience.

 Michael returns to his home in Los Angeles, California.
-He gives the Japanese animatronic woman to his son, who is nonplussed.
-Michael's wife has arranged a surprise party, but he does not recognize any of the attendees, angering her.
-Michael sits alone on the stairs as the animatronic woman sings "Momotarō's Song", a Japanese children's song.

-Lisa writes Michael a letter, saying she hopes they will meet again.
-Lisa's friend Emily, sitting beside her in the car, has her own unique face.
+He gives the Japanese animatronic doll to his son who is nonplussed and notices a mysterious substance leaking from it.
+His wife notes its resemblance to semen but dismisses it nonchalantly.
+She has arranged a surprise party for Michael, but he does not recognize any of the attendees, angering her.
+Michael sits alone on the stairs as the doll, bearing facial damage in the same locations as Lisa's facial scarring, sings "Momotarō's Song", a Japanese children's song.
+Lisa writes Michael a letter, saying she hopes they will meet again while Emily, sitting beside her in her car, has her unique face.